-This can be practised and performed in a jungle or on a roof.
+This can be practiced and performed in a jungle or on a roof.
 This is what makes it possible to do parkour anywhere in the world.
 However, there are special places to learn parkour which are called as parkour gyms.
-Also, Traceur doesn’t require any type of special equipment to do parkour yet Parkour Shoes and gloves can help one to perform better.
+Also, Traceur doesn’t require any type of special equipment to do parkour yet parkour shoes and gloves can help one to perform better.

 Origination of Parkour

 Parkour is relatively a new sport and originated from France.
 It started in the late 1980s and most of its founders are still alive.
 Although it is originated from France it is not limited to France.
-Thus, Parkour is originated from France but has the effect of Asian Moves (Specifically Martial Arts) in it.
+Also, Parkour has the effect of Asian Moves (Specifically Martial Arts) in it.

 Creators of Parkour and the Yamakasi Group